 Generally, the only way that moisture can get into the AC is if the system is opened up or if you have a leak.
 If there is a leak, air and moisture can be pulled in by vacuum on the low side of the system.
 Also, any time that the AC system is opened, moisture can get in.
 For example, if you use an R-134a top-off bottle to fill it up, a little moisture can get in when you open the valve cap and install the can.
 Similarly, if an accident breaks the system, such as the condenser or one of the lines, the open system can freely absorb water from the air.
 Normally, the receiver-dryer absorbs some of this moisture, but it only has so much capacity before it is saturated, leaving the rest to float about in the refrigerant stream.

-What Can You Do About Moisture in the System?
+What Can You Do About Moisture Inside the System?

 If you notice your car AC lines freezing up, you have to get rid of the moisture that’s causing it, starting with a full leak check.
 Recover the refrigerant from the system and make any necessary repairs to parts such as O-rings, hoses, lines or evaporators.
 If the system has been opened for more than a few hours from an accident, damage or corrosion, the receiver-dryer absolutely must be replaced.
 It can become saturated when left exposed to the air.
 Alternatively, if the system has only been open a few minutes, during recovery and evacuation for engine repair, for example, you probably won’t have to replace it.
 Evacuate the AC system for about 30 minutes to boil off any moisture in the lines.
 Finally, recharge the system with the proper quantities of refrigerant, oil and a little ultraviolet dye for future leak detection.